Information for Our Community

 Isaiah Caldwell, MBA

-Isaiah earned his bachelor’s degree from Baylor University in Health/Kinesiology and completed a Master of Business Administration at Texas Woman’s University.
-Prior to becoming a fellow, Isaiah served as a Physical Therapy Technician in both inpatient and outpatient settings, delivering direct patient care, and later transitioned to a Hospital Operations Intern role, where he supported system level initiatives and administrative processes.
-Isaiah hopes to blend his professional skillset and passions for health equity, mentorship, and wellness to contribute towards the advancement of healthcare management.
+Isaiah earned his bachelor’s degree from Baylor University in health/kinesiology and completed a master of business administration at Texas Woman’s University.
+Prior to becoming a fellow, Isaiah served as a physical therapy technician in both inpatient and outpatient settings, delivering direct patient care, and later transitioned to a hospital operations intern role, where he supported system level initiatives and administrative processes.
+Isaiah hopes to blend his professional skillset and passions for health equity, mentorship and wellness to contribute toward the advancement of health-care management.

 Andromede “Andy” Uwase, MPH

-Andromede Uwase, MPHAndromede “Andy” Uwase, MPH, is the recent fellow to have joined WashU Medicine.
-During the fellowship, she had been involved in various projects and rotations, supporting and shadowing central administration functions, clinical and pre-clinical departments, and hospital partners.
+Andromede Uwase, MPHDuring the fellowship, Andromede “Andy” Uwase, MPH, had been involved in various projects and rotations, supporting and shadowing central administration functions, clinical and pre-clinical departments and hospital partners.

 Jesseca Leggett, MBA

-Jesseca Leggett, MBA, is the most recent fellow to have joined WashU Medicine.
-During the fellowship, she will be involved in several projects and rotations that support and shadow central administration functions, clinical departments, and hospital partners.
+During the fellowship, Jesseca Leggett, MBA, will be involved in several projects and rotations that support and shadow central administration functions, clinical departments and hospital partners.

-Jesseca earned her undergraduate degree from Quincy University in Healthcare Studies and a master’s of science in Business Administration from Washington University’s Olin School of Business.
-Prior to joining the fellowship, Jesseca worked as a Clinical Program Manager on a project focused on improving the Emergency Room experience for people living with Alzheimer’s and dementia and their caregivers.
+Jesseca earned her undergraduate degree from Quincy University in health-care studies and a master’s in business administration from Olin Business School at Washington University in St. Louis.
+Prior to joining the fellowship, Jesseca worked as a clinical program manager on a project focused on improving the emergency room experience for people living with Alzheimer’s and dementia and their caregivers.
 Jesseca is an active board member of the Down Syndrome Association of Greater St. Louis.

 Previous fellows